cloudprivacylabs/layeredschemas.org/content/docs/layer.md

 `@container: @id`<br>

 The attributes of the object defined by this schema.
-It is an idmap, so attributes can be defined as an array of attributes if ordering is significant, or as a JSON object.
-That is, the following two definitions are valid, with the difference that the first one guarantees consistent ordering of the attributes in the schema.
+It is an idmap, so attributes can be defined as an array of attributes as a JSON object.
+That is, both of the following definitions are valid:

 ```
 "attributes": [